 Airbnb is always a good option when travelling.
 You can find some hidden gems in close proximity to whatever kind of surfing experience you’re looking for, and they often provide the seclusion that many surfing travellers miss out on when choosing the typical surf hostel.
 This “Secluded Tropical Cabin Over Secret Beach” is just as described.
 It offers a pool with ocean view, private accommodation, free parking, and free wifi.
 This is a great place for families looking for a surf inspired getaway in one of the many beautiful places in Bali.
 A 10-minute walk to the beach and overlooking the break, you can keep an eye on the conditions and crowd to pick the perfect time to paddle out.
 You’ll have to shell out a bit more than a Homestay but that being said you’re paying for a bit more luxury and privacy than you’ll get at cheaper spots in the area.

-The Green Bowl Surf Resort is one of Kima’s many surf resorts in Bali.
-It offers a higher level of luxury than other spots on this list and is most likely a better choice for people looking for a more social experience.
-Close to the beach, classic Bali architecture and everything from bunk rooms to honeymoon sweets, this is a great choice for single surfers, couples and families alike.
-You won’t miss out on good conditions chilling poolside overlooking the break and you won’t need to go far if you’re looking for food, drink, or a place to party.
+The Green Bowl Surf Resort is one of the two Rapture Surfcamps located in Bali.
+It offers a tonne of comfort, superb facilities and is a better choice for people looking to avoid some crowds.
+Close to the beach, classic Bali architecture and everything from bunk rooms to luxorius private suites, this is a great option for anyone wanting to learn how to surf or improve their surfing skills.
+You won’t miss out on great waves, chilling poolside overlooking the break and you won’t need to go to far if you’re looking for food, drink, or a place to party.

 Considering the secluded nature of Green Bowl Beach, you won’t find too many places to eat in close proximity.
 Most places are a short scooter ride away and you’re more likely to find places to grub closer to Bingin and Dreamland.
 Check out the list below for places within a decent proximity to Green Bowl.